A novel probe of bubble size statistics and time scales of the epoch of reionization using the contour Minkowski Tensor: Introduction

+To unlock the physical information encoded in any cosmological field it is very important to devise efficient statistical tools.
+The two-point function has been popularly used for this purpose.
+However, the fields of the EoR are expected to show strong departure from Gaussian nature and hence the two-point function is of limited use.
+The three-point function has been employed~\cite{Ali:2005md,Yoshiura:2014ria,Shimabukuro:2015iqa,Shimabukuro:2016viy,Majumdar:2017tdm} to capture some non-Gaussian nature of the fields.
+Given the expected strong non-Gaussian nature of the fields it is desirable to use statistical methods which can capture all orders of $n$-point functions.
 In this paper we use the rank-2 {\em contour Minkowski Tensor} (CMT), which is one of the Minkowski Tensors~\cite{McMullen:1997,Alesker:1999, Beisbart:2002,Hug:2008,Schroder2D:2009,Schroder3D:2013} that were recently introduced for cosmological random fields in two dimensions~\cite{Vidhya:2016,Chingangbam:2017,Appleby:2017uvb}.
 Minkowski Tensors are tensor generalizations of the scalar Minkowski Functionals (MFs)~\cite{Tomita:1986,Gott:1990,Mecke:1994,Schmalzing:1997,Schmalzing:1998,Winitzki:1998,Matsubara:2003yt}.
 In particular, the CMT is the tensor generalization of the second scalar MF, the total contour length.
 Scalar MFs have been used in many areas of cosmology (see e.g. ~\cite{COBE_NG:2000,Park:2002,Komatsu:2011, Chingangbam:2012wp,Vidhya:2014,Ade:2015ava,Buchert:2017uup}).
-In the context of 21-cm emissions, the genus, which is one of the scalar MFs, has been used to study different reionization models and history~\cite{Lee:2007dt,Ahn:2010hg,Wang:2015dna}.
+In the context of 21-cm emissions, the genus, which is one of the scalar MFs, has been used to study different reionization models and history~\cite{Lee:2007dt,Friedrich:2010nq,Ahn:2010hg,Wang:2015dna}.
 MFs in three dimensions have also been used for similar purpose~\cite{Gleser:2006su,Yoshiura:2015}.

-The CMT carries information of the anisotropy and relative alignment of structures in two dimensions.
-We apply it to simulations of fields of the EoR made using \texttt{21cmFAST}~\cite{Zahn:2010yw,Mesinger:2010ne}.
-We propose a method using the eigenvalues of the CMT for calculating the probability distribution function of the sizes of ionized bubbles, and from it the characteristic bubble sizes, at different redshifts.
-We quantify the shape anisotropy of the ionized bubbles by using the ratio of the two eigenvalues.
-This shape parameter gives the characteristic time epochs when bubble mergers begin and end.
-We comment on the usefulness of our method for reconstructing the reionization history in the future using observed data.